Package insert / prescribing information

 *Calculations assume a human weight of 50 kg and human body surface area of 1.62m2

-Lisinopril had similar blood pressure reductions and adverse effects in younger and older (greater than 65 years) patients.
+Lisinopril had similar blood pressure reductions and adverse effects in younger and older (> 65 years) patients.
 It was less effective in reducing blood pressure in Blacks than in Caucasians.

 In hemodynamic studies of Lisinopril in patients with essential hypertension, blood pressure reduction was accompanied by a reduction in peripheral arterial resistance with little or no change in cardiac output and in heart rate.
 In a study in nine hypertensive patients, following administration of Lisinopril, there was an increase in mean renal blood flow that was not significant.
 Data from several small studies are inconsistent with respect to the effect of Lisinopril on glomerular filtration rate in hypertensive patients with normal renal function, but suggest that changes, if any, are not large.

-In a clinical study involving 115 hypertensive pediatric patients 6 to 16 years of age, patients who weighed less than 50 kg received either 0.625 mg, 2.5 mg or 20 mg of Lisinopril once daily and patients who weighed greater than or equal to 50 kg received either 1.25 mg, 5 mg, or 40 mg of Lisinopril once daily.
-At the end of 2 weeks, Lisinopril lowered trough blood pressure in a dose-dependent manner with antihypertensive efficacy demonstrated at doses greater than 1.25 mg (0.02 mg per kg).
+Pediatric Patients: In a clinical study involving 115 hypertensive pediatric patients 6 to 16 years of age, patients who weighed < 50 kg received either 0.625 mg, 2.5 mg or 20 mg of Lisinopril once daily and patients who weighed ≥ 50 kg received either 1.25 mg, 5 mg, or 40 mg of Lisinopril once daily.
+At the end of 2 weeks, Lisinopril lowered trough blood pressure in a dose-dependent manner with antihypertensive efficacy demonstrated at doses > 1.25 mg (0.02 mg per kg).
 This effect was confirmed in a randomized withdrawal phase, where the diastolic pressure rose by about 9 mmHg more in patients randomized to placebo than compared to patients who remained on the middle and high doses of Lisinopril.
 The dose-dependent antihypertensive effect of Lisinopril was consistent across several demographic subgroups: age, Tanner stage, gender, and race.
 In this study, Lisinopril was generally well-tolerated.

 In two placebo controlled, 12-week clinical studies compared the addition of Lisinopril up to 20 mg daily to digitalis and diuretics alone.
 The combination of Lisinopril, digitalis and diuretics reduced the following signs and symptoms of heart failure: edema, rales, paroxysmal nocturnal dyspnea and jugular venous distention.
 In one of the studies, the combination of Lisinopril, digitalis and diuretics reduced orthopnea, presence of third heart sound and the number of patients classified as NYHA Class III and IV; and improved exercise tolerance.
 A large (over 3,000 patients) survival study, the ATLAS Trial, comparing 2.5 mg and 35 mg of Lisinopril in patients with systolic heart failure, showed that the higher dose of Lisinopril had outcomes at least as favorable as the lower dose.